 Ahhh, vacations.
 All the sights.
 The super-fruity drinks.
 The tan lines.
 But waiting for the next one is painful.
 So what if you came home to a vacation every day?
 That’s what owning a Mediterranean-style home feels like.
 So if you dream of erasing the daily grind surrounded by nothing but open space, fresh breezes and stucco, then we’ve got a lot to talk about.

 We’ve done our research.
 We’ve pored over piles and piles of info and come up with a bit of a starter course on Mediterranean-style homes, what to look for, and how to get one of your own.
-So hold on to your banana hammock, this is going to be wild.
+So hold on to your banana hammock, and make sure you're covered with an affordable home insurance policy.

 A Mediterranean house is a copycat of the gorgeous homes found throughout Mediterranean countries such as Italy, Spain, and France.
 Also known as Spanish style (sorry Italy and France), you can always spot one by the red, low-pitched terra cotta-tiled roof, arched doorways and rough plaster exteriors.